 So I whipped up a fresh batch of this Whipped Cranberry Butter just for him.
 My friends always tell me that I spoil Jonathan too much.
 Now as I'm writing this post, I see their point.

 It's delicious spread on a simple raisin bread, or you can pair it with waffles, pancakes, toast, cornbread, or anything else you desire.
-If you have any leftover cranberries in the fridge from Christmas, here's a recipe to help you use them up!
+If you have any leftover cranberries in the fridge from Thanksgiving or Christmas, here's a recipe to help you use them up!

-- 1½ cups (150 grams) fresh cranberries
+- 1 ½ cups fresh cranberries (150 grams)

-- ¼ cup (75 grams) honey
+- ¼ cup honey (75 grams)

 - zest from ½ an orange

-- 1 cup (226 grams) butter, at room temperature
+- 1 cup unsalted butter (226 grams) - at room temperature

 - In a small saucepan over medium heat, cook the cranberries, honey and orange zest for about 8-10 minutes, until the cranberries are softened.
 All the cranberries will have "popped" open.
 Remove from heat and allow to cool to room temperature.